sensei-hacker/inavwiki/GPS-and-Compass-setup.md

  * Calibrate your compass according to [compass calibration](https://github.com/iNavFlight/inav/wiki/Sensor-calibration#compass-calibration)

-Other boards (e.g. MATEK) may not power 5V when on USB.
+Some FC boards may not provide 4.5V power on USB supply.
 In order to power the GPS it is necessary to connect the battery or use another power source (a 4.5V source may be powered by USB).
 The onboard 3.3V will be powered by USB, but may not provide adequate voltage, as the GPS regulator typically requires 3.6V minimum.

 Once you have connected the GPS to your flight control board

 - Open the INAV Configurator
 - Enable GPS on your desired UART port
-- Set the the baud rate to 115200
+- Set the the baud rate to 115200 or 230400
 - Press "Save & Reboot"
 - Then go to the "Configuration" tab in the INAV Configurator
 - Enable GPS